Kanegraffiti/LessonPlans/Basic Science/Week4_Basic_Science_Lesson_Plan_JSS1-3.md

 - Shared characteristics include **protective coverings**, **special feeding structures**, and **movement styles** suited to the habitat.
 - These features help organisms **survive dangers** and **raise their young**.
 - When habitats change, organisms may **adapt**, **migrate**, or **die** if they cannot cope.
+- Keep a simple table showing **organism, shared feature, and survival advantage** to organise your observations.
+- Compare two habitats in your notes to explain why animals or plants in each place need similar body parts or behaviours.

 ### Assignment